 However, if you think you can buy a box of net lights, give the strings a shake or two, then toss them on a shrub or small treetop, then you should think again.
 Even professional lighting designers, like Steve Bowdoin, take time and planning before hastily covering a hedge or tree with net lights.
 Bowdoin is landscape designer for the Ethel M Chocolate Factory and Desert Botanical Garden in Henderson, Nevada, just outside Las Vegas.
-For several years, he and a small crew have carefully designed the spectacular holiday display at the cactus garden—no easy task.
+For several years, he and a small crew have carefully designed a spectacular holiday display at a cactus garden, which is no simple task.

 It Takes Two

 It takes two people, holding and stretching the corners of the net lights—like preparing to fold a sheet or blanket—to cover or wrap even low-growing succulents and cacti that measure approximately 2' by 2'.
 With net lights, "you want to make sure that every part of the cactus is covered completely," says Bowdoin.

 Still, for certain applications and types of plants, net lights do make the job easier, Bowdoin says.